December 30, 2024

 Introduction – How does the climate narrative work?

 How is it possible to bring all the important universities, including the most renowned ones such as Harvard, MIT and Stanford, Oxford, Cambridge and Heidelberg, onto the same consensus line?
-How can the most famous journals such as Nature and Science, but also popular science journals such as Spektrum der Wissenschaft, only accept a single understanding without obviously ruining their reputation?
+How can the most famous journals such as Nature[3] and Science, as well as popular science journals such as Spektrum der Wissenschaft, only accept a narrow “tunnel of understanding” without obviously ruining their reputation?

-It cannot work without a solid scientific foundation that cannot be disputed without embarrassment.
+In order for the narrative to have such a strong and universal impact, a solid scientific foundation is undoubtedly necessary, which cannot be disputed without embarrassment.
 Those who do so anyway are easily identified as “climate deniers” or “enemies of science”.

-On the other hand, the predictions and, in particular, the political consequences are so misanthropic and unrealistic that not only has a deep social divide arisen, but many people are asking themselves what kind of science it is that produces such absurd results.
+On the other hand, the predictions and, in particular, the political consequences are so misanthropic and unrealistic that not only has a deep social divide emerged, but an increasing number of contemporaries, including many scientists, are questioning what kind of science it is that produces such absurd results .
+[4]

-In the course of my own analyses of the climate issue, I have found a pattern that runs like a red thread through all aspects.
-I would like to illustrate this pattern using 4 key points that are important in climate research.
+A careful analysis of the climate issue reveals a pattern that runs like a red thread through all aspects.
+This pattern is illustrated in the example of 4 key areas that are important in climate research.

-The pattern is that there is always a correct observation or a valid law of nature at the core.
-In the next step, however, the results of this observation are either extrapolated into the future without being checked, the results are exaggerated or even distorted in their meaning.
+The pattern that has emerged from many years of dealing with the topic is that there is always a correct observation or a valid law of nature at the core.
+In the next step, however, the results of this observation are either extrapolated into the future without being checked, the results are exaggerated or even distorted in their significance.
 Other, relevant findings are omitted or their publication is suppressed.

-Always with the result that the worst possible outcome threatens the respective sub-aspect of the climate.
+The typical conclusion that can be drawn from the examples mentioned and many others is that each aspect of the climate threatens the most harmful outcome possible.
 The combination of several such components then leads to the catastrophic horror scenarios that we are confronted with on a daily basis.
 As the statements usually relate to the future, they are generally almost impossible to verify.

-The entire chain of reasoning typically takes the following form:
+The entire argumentation chain of the climate narrative takes the following form:

 1. Anthropogenic emissions are growing – exponentially.